7th Street–Georgia Avenue Line

 The 7th Street–Georgia Avenue Line, designated as Route D40, is a daily bus route that is operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Archives station of the Green and Yellow lines of the Washington Metro, with late night and early morning trips extending to L'Enfant Plaza station of the Blue, Orange, Silver, Green and Yellow Lines of the Washington Metro.
 The line operates every 12 minutes during the weekdays, 15 minutes during the weekends, and 20 minutes during the late nights.
 Route D40 trips are roughly 60 minutes long.

 Current route

 Route D40 operates between Silver Spring station and Archives station with late night and early morning trips extending to L'Enfant Plaza station providing service along the Georgia Avenue and 7th street corridor.
 The line was one of the most heavily used routes, ranking 2nd in ridership as of 2023, and combined with its limited-stop counterpart, the D4X, make up the busiest transit corridor in the system.
 It was also one of the few Metrobus routes with dedicated bus lanes.
 The line was one of the most recognized and popular bus routes.

-Route D40 operated 24 hours a day out of Montgomery division.
-It was one of the few routes to use articulated buses on its route due to high passenger volume.
+Route D40 operates 24 hours a day out of Montgomery division.
+It is one of the few routes to use articulated buses on its route due to high passenger volume.